gwaping/webapi/README.md

 WebApi.sln

+- Set Database Path.

         Database used is sqlite.

         Database File path is declared in the constructor of SqliteConnection Class.

         public SqliteConnection()
         {